 Boards must ensure that child care contractors document transfers between Boards and any associated case changes in the child care case management system.

-D-1006.a: Parent Share of Cost and Transfers between Local Workforce Development Areas
+D-1006.a: Parent Share of Cost and Transfers Between Local Workforce Development Areas

 Boards must inform staff members that the PSoC may not increase from the amount assessed at the beginning of the customer’s 12-month eligibility period.
 However, if a move results in a decrease in the family income (and/or increase in family size), which would place the family in a lower PSoC range, then the PSoC must be reduced.